Thursday, January 10, 2008

 Yesterday’s blog post from Patrick McIlheran is spot on.
 Mr. McIlheran makes the point that when parents choose alternatives to public education for their children, the principle of free choice often vanishes from teacher unions' consciousness and they behave as though they are the victims.

-I'll always choose to support a strong public education system, but I also choose to reject the views of those who are antagonistic, if not hostile toward alternative education.
-We also need adoption of reasonable and enforceable performance standards for public school teachers.
+I'll always support a strong public education system, but I also reject the views of those who are antagonistic, if not hostile toward alternative private education.

 Sunday, December 30, 2007